 New position requests can only be submitted during the request window by a PEP Job Administrator in your department.
 How to Submit a New Job Request.

 The PEP Job Administrator can list those who will hire/manage PEP students for your department or unit.
 The department/college/unit must take action and coordinate their internal process and disseminate information in a timely manner.
-The 2020-21 position request deadline date will be available in early winter.

 Navigate to PEP Central (NavBar > Student Information Systems > Admin Services > PEP Central.
 OR from the DropDown: Student Information Systems > Campus Finances > Professional Experience Program > PEP Central.
 If access is required, ask your department’s SAR administrator to request the “FA PEP Job Administrator” role in SIS.